Aarception/Mo-information-security-portfolio/README.md

     1.)
 Headcount/requisition is a rigorously controlled planning and budgeting process.
     2.)
 At certain levels, board approval is mandatory.
     3.)
-1 and 2 require at minimum 2 weeks, otherwise it resembles July 1st outcrop playbook
+1 and 2 require at minimum 2 weeks to escape the strategic bespoke of July 1st outcrop playbook

 Which means the post Jl/17 + Jl/1 outcrop + the A/8 development = strategic.